JohanVanslembrouck/corolib/studies/initial_suspend/README.md

     --------------------------> loop_synchronously (i == 1)
 ```

-With the împlementation of the task class in https://godbolt.org/z/-Kw6Nf,
+With the ï¿½mplementation of the task class in https://godbolt.org/z/-Kw6Nf,
 which is repeated here in [p1000_void.cpp](./p1000_void.cpp) and in [task_void.h](./task_void.h),
 the application crashes for "large" values of count.